younatics/MotionBook-Source/README.md

 ## Contributing to MotionBook
 Contributions to MotionBook are welcomed and encouraged!
 Please see the [Contribution Guide](https://github.com/younatics/MotionBook-Source/wiki/Contribution-Guide)

-I love code refactor or any other changes are welcomed.
+We welcome code refactor or any other changes.
 Please do not hesitate.

-## Installation
+## Getting Started
-Installation is needed befor you started. please see the [Installation Guide](https://github.com/younatics/MotionBook-Source/wiki/Installation)
+Installation is needed befor you start. please see the [Installation Guide](https://github.com/younatics/MotionBook-Source/wiki/Installation)

 This process is not complicated(take under 10 minute).